 Although women have been serving in the military in some form since the American Revolution, many women veterans don’t have access to the same care and resources as male veterans.
 The barriers that women veterans face occur while they serve and after attempting to access VA benefits and the services they’ve earned.
 Because so many veteran organizations are dedicated and focused on male veterans’ needs, women veterans often have challenges finding the right resources.

 SWAN has set out to change that.

 SWAN’s goal is to ensure all service women receive the benefits and opportunities they deserve.
 They aim to provide resources for all women veterans and the tools and support they need to reach their professional goals.

 This is achieved in a three-pronged approach:

-Support – SWAN has a robust network of vetted resources that are specifically created to address the needs of service women, including challenges to access to appropriate health care, housing, and family and financial services.
-SWAN’s also connects members to caseworkers, employment assistance, transition advice, legal services, and alternative therapies.
+Support – SWAN has a robust network of vetted resources that are specifically created to address the needs of service women, including challenges to accessing appropriate health care, housing, family and financial services.
+SWAN also connects members to caseworkers, employment assistance, transition advice, legal services and alternative therapies.

 Do They Help with Veterans Benefits Claims?